ebi-ait/hca-to-scea-tools/README2.md

-## geo_to_hca
+## hca_to_scea
-A tool to assist in the automatic conversion of geo metadata to hca metadata standard.
+A tool to assist in the automatic conversion of an hca metadata spreadsheet to scea metadata MAGE-TAB files.

 ## Installation

-    pip install geo-to-hca
+    pip install hca-to-scea

 ## Description

-The tool takes as input a single GEO accession or list of GEO accessions and a template HCA metadata excel spreadsheet.
-It returns as output a pre-filled HCA metadata spreadsheet for each accession.
-Each spreadsheet can then be used as an intermediate file for completion by manual curation.
-Optionally an output log file can also be generated which lists the availability of an SRA study accession and fastq file names for each GEO accession given as input.
+The tool takes as input an HCA metadata spreadsheet and converts the metadata to SCEA MAGE-TAB files which are then saved to an output directory.

 ## Usage